invictusaman/Data-Analyst-Project-Folder-Skeleton/README.md

 4. Run the analysis: `python main.py`
 5. Utilize Quarto to generate final reports.

+Note: If you are initially uncomfortable with running python files, code your program in `notebooks/original-notebook.ipynb` and convert each step into functions and append them in `processor.py` or `analyzer.py` or `visualizer.py` accordingly.

 ## Generating requirements.txt

 You can use `pipreqs` to automatically generate the `requirements.txt` file.